-- a.
-A marriage license
+- 1. A marriage license

-- b.
-New Social Security card
+- 2. New Social Security card

-- c.
-New driver's license (or other form of government-issued ID)
+- 3. New driver's license (or other form of government-issued ID)

-- d.
-New passport
+- 4. New passport - 5.

-- e.
 Or other legal documentation confirming legal name change

 Prospective Student - Admission

 Prospective students requesting a name change should provide a written request to their specific Admissions Office (undergraduate, graduate, School of Law or School of Medicine).